 This “pink potatoes” idea comes from my new book The Wholesome Baby Food Guide:

-mash ’em all together until the color of pink (or deep maroon) pleases you. 🙂
+- Mix together in the ratio that you desireuntil the color of pink (or deep maroon) pleases you. 🙂

 Don’t have roasted beets on hand?
 You could try purple cauliflower, pomegranate juice or even purple potatoes!